washways/ChildWASHHealthImpacts/README.md

 This repository contains a lightweight, browser-based tool to explore how children are affected by different causes of morbidity and mortality across age bands, with a specific focus on **Water, Sanitation and Hygiene (WASH)**–related causes.

-It is designed as an **internal UNICEF-style analytical prototype**, built in **pure HTML, JavaScript and CSS**, using a single-page app pattern.
+It is designed as an ** analytical prototype**, built in **pure HTML, JavaScript and CSS**, using a single-page app pattern.
 No backend is required – everything runs in the browser.

 ---